IntensiveCoLearning/trustless-agents/zadok7.md

 -   Validators stake money (e.g., $10,000 in ETH)

--   They re-run the agent's computation to verify correctness
+-   They re-run the agent’s computation to verify correctness

 -   If they certify incorrectly, they lose their stake

--   Example: "3 validators staked $50K total and confirmed this result"
+-   Example: “3 validators staked $50K total and confirmed this result”

 **Method B: zkML proofs**